Understanding Testicular Cancer

 2. Feel each testicle for any unusual lumps or swellings.

-To do check for unusual lumps or swelling in your testicles, place your index and middle fingers on the bottom of one testicle, with your thumb on the top; then gently roll the testicle between your fingers.
+To check for unusual lumps or swelling in your testicles, place your index and middle fingers on the bottom of one testicle, with your thumb on the top; then gently roll the testicle between your fingers.
 Examine your other testicle in the same way.

 Don't be surprised to discover that one testicle is slightly larger than the other.
 That's normal.
 Healthy testicles are smooth, oval-shaped, and rather firm.